learning-zone/java-basics/collections-questions.md

 * ConcurrentSkipListMap

 #### Q. What is BlockingQueue?
 How to implement producer-consumer problem by using BlockingQueue?
-A thread trying to dequeue from an empty queue is blocked until some other thread inserts an item into the queue.
-A thread trying to enqueue an item in a full queue is blocked until some other thread makes space in the queue, either by dequeuing one or more items or clearing the queue completely.
+**BlockingQueue**: When a thread try to dequeue from an empty queue is blocked until some other thread inserts an item into the queue.
+Also, when a thread try to enqueue an item in a full queue is blocked until some other thread makes space in the queue, either by dequeuing one or more items or clearing the queue completely.

 **Producter-Consumer Problem**